 The OE also gratefully acknowledges the support of the Agroscope Reckenholz Research Station.
 The use of the model developed by Agroscope greatly facilitated the calculation process of agricultural emissions and their uncertainties.
-Personal and close contacts between the GHG specialists of Switzerland and Liechtenstein developed during this work laid the basis for a very promising and fruitful cooperation both on a technical and political level.
+Personal and close contacts between the GHG specialists of Switzerland and Liechtenstein developed during this work laid the basis for a fruitful cooperation.

-The OE also thanks the data suppliers of Liechtenstein: Office of Economic Affairs (OEA), Office of Statistics (OS), Office of Construction and Infrastructure (OCI), Liechtenstein's Gas Utility (LGV) and Electric Power Company (LKW), Liechtenstein's Wastewater Administration Union (AZV), Rotex Helicopter AG, Swiss Federal Office of Civil Aviation (FOCA), Swiss Federal Office for the Environment (FOEN), the sectoral experts and the NID authors.
-Their effort made it possible to finalise the inventory and the NID 2023.
+The OE also thanks the data suppliers of Liechtenstein: Office of Economic Affairs (OEA), Office of Statistics (OS), Office of Construction and Infrastructure (OCI), Liechtenstein's Heat (LW, former name LGV) and Electric Power Company (LKW), Liechtenstein's Wastewater Administration Union (AZV), Rotex Helicopter AG, Swiss Federal Office of Civil Aviation (FOCA), Swiss Federal Office for the Environment (FOEN), the sectoral experts and the NID authors.
+Their effort made it possible to finalise the inventory and the NID 2024.